AIStudentCollective/WQ25Workshop1/README.md

 npm run dev
 ```

 Enjoy :)!
-Please email us at aiscdavis@humansforai.com or DM us on Instagram @aiscdavis if you have any questions,
+Please email us at aiscdavis@humansforai.com or DM us on Instagram [@aiscdavis](instagram.com/aiscdavis) if you have any questions.